The "Blue" is Law Enforcement

 We hope to bring to light misconduct and discrepancies that otherwise might be buried or impossible

-the reports behind paywalls can the full scope of police misconduct be seen, and
+can the full scope of police misconduct be seen, and accountability happen.

 But, documents are expensive.
 All public information we gather will always be free and